By Nancy · Last updated: July 26, 2026

 By 2026, Canada's IPTV market is anticipated to be led by a mix of established and emerging players.
 The competitive landscape will be shaped by the strategic moves of major providers and the innovative approaches of new entrants.

-Established Players and Their Strategic Moves
+Established Players and Their Strategic Initiatives

 Established players like Bell Media, Rogers, and Telus are expected to continue their dominance in the Canadian IPTV market.
 These companies have a strong foundation and are investing heavily in expanding their services.